 The application of ASTM D6866 to derive the bio-diesel content in a mixture is built on the same concepts as radiocarbon dating but without using age equations.
 It is done by deriving a ratio of the amount of radiocarbon (carbon 14) in an unknown sample to that of a modern reference standard.
 The ratio is reported as a percentage with the units "pMC" (percent modern carbon).
 If the material being analyzed is a mixture of present-day radiocarbon and fossil carbon (which contains no radiocarbon), then the pMC value obtained correlates directly to the amount of bio-diesel present in the sample.

 Combining fossil carbon with present-day carbon into a material will result in a dilution of the present-day pMC content.
-By presuming 107.5 pMC represents present-day bio-diesel materials and 0 pMC represents petroleum derivatives, the measured pMC value for that material will reflect the proportions of the two component types.
-A material derived 100% from present-day soybeans would give a radiocarbon signature near 107.5 pMC.
-If that material was diluted with 50% petroleum derivatives, it would give a radiocarbon signature near 54 pMC.
+As the present-day bio-diesel materials have a known pMC value (99.7 in 2024) and 0 pMC represents petroleum derivatives, the measured pMC value for that material will reflect the proportions of the two component types.
+A material derived 100% from present-day soybeans would give a radiocarbon signature near 99.7 pMC in 2024.
+If that material was diluted with 50% petroleum derivatives, it would give a radiocarbon signature near 50 pMC.

 The ASTM D6866 results involve materials provided without any source information.
 This situation is highly probable in a real-life situation.
 The Mean Value quoted in this report encompasses an absolute range of 6% (plus and minus 3% on either side of the Mean Bio-diesel Result) to account for variations in end-component radiocarbon signatures (a conservative approximation).
 It is presumed that all materials are present-day or fossil in origin, and that the desired result is the amount of bio-diesel component "present" in the material and NOT the amount of bio-diesel material "used" in the manufacturing process.
 One can interpret the reported percentages as maximum values (the most conservative interpretation).